claudioth/obstally/README.md

 * problem: the network connection to OBS ist lost
 * auto-reaction: try to reconnect to OBS automaticaly

-## Expected enviroment
+## Enviroment
-The tool was writen for the following context:
+The tool was written for the following context:
 * runs on a raspberry pi (or probably any linux computer)
 * OBS ist best used in "studio mode", but "none studio" should also work (but will not react when changing visibility of sources of a scene in program)